-Do you have an odd sized spot where you’d like to have a book shelf?
+Do you have a spot where you’d like to have a book shelf or five?
 Maybe there’s a spot over a door or under a window where you want some extra storage or a wall of built-in bookshelves.
 This is a three part series on built in bookshelves (this is part 1, THE PLAN).
 You can see Part 2 where I build in the base cabinets and Part 3 where I detail the upper shelves.

 Adding bookshelves is a great way to add storage if you have limited closet space.
 This is a problem in lots of old houses.
 They don’t have to store just books, you can store anything inside.
-I’ve got a wall in my dining room that is begging for bookshelves.
+I’ve got a wall in my dining room that was begging for bookshelves.
 I really wanted to have something custom made until I got a few quotes.
 Whoa!
 That’s expensive.

 In case you’ve never quoted out custom cabinets, they can run about between $500 and $1000 per linear foot.
 For example, nine feet of wall could be $4,500-$9,000 depending on what type of cabinetry you want.
 The cost is higher if you want doors, drawers and lots of moldings and trim work.

-I decided to do a “semi DIY” version, which I’m going to share in a multi-part series.
+I decided to do a “semi-DIY” version, which I’m going to share in a multi-part series.
 This is a series on how to build a built in bookcase if you aren’t handy with power tools.
-You’ll see what I mean by semi DIY as you read on.
+You’ll see what I mean by semi-DIY as you read on.
 First lets walk through how to plan your shelves.

 How to Plan DIY bookshelves

-I started by looking for examples that were similar to what I wanted to have.
+First, find pictures of bookshelves that have the style you want.
 Look on Pinterest for examples until you can narrow down the look and style you want to copy.
 Do you want open shelves, cabinet doors, drawers, painted wood?

 I don’t own a saw or a nail gun and I’ve never sawed a piece of wood.
 It is not my intention to become a carpenter.
 I realize my own limits don’t extend that far.
 We will talk more about how I will “DIY” with no carpentry skills later.